François Leterrier: Life and career

 François Leterrier studied at the University of Paris where he took a degree in philosophy.
 During his student years he frequently attended the university's film club.
 He did his military service in Morocco, where he was discovered by the film director Robert Bresson, known for casting unknowns, who gave him the leading role in the 1956 film A Man Escaped.

-After this, Leterrier was able to work as an assistant director for Louis Malle, Etienne Périer and Yves Allégret.
-His first film as director was Les Mauvais Coups from 1961, based on a novel by Roger Vailland.
-He also went on to adapt works by Jean Giono, Paul Morand and Raymond Queneau.
+After this, Leterrier was able to work as an assistant director for Louis Malle, Etienne Périer, and Yves Allégret.

+His debut film as director was Les Mauvais Coups from 1961, based on a novel by Roger Vailland.
+He also adapted works by Jean Giono, Paul Morand, and Raymond Queneau.

-François's son Louis is a film director notable for his action and blockbuster films such as the first two Transporter films, The Incredible Hulk, Clash of the Titans and Now You See Me.
+François's son Louis also became a film director.
+He is notable for his action and blockbuster films, such as the first two Transporter films, The Incredible Hulk, Clash of the Titans, and Now You See Me.